ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 If a password lock occurs, a reset is necessary.
 This requires action by the system administrator or MOJ Service Desk.
 The process should be like issuing the password for the first time.
 The main difference between the processes for first-time password and for password reset are that the account details are kept intact during the reset, to avoid losing any work.
 Checks ensure that an attacker cannot use the password reset process.

 <a id="blocking-passwords"></a>
+<a id="blocking-bad-passwords"></a>

 ### Blocking bad passwords

 Don't let users choose [obvious passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords).
-Be careful to detect and prevent obvious passwords embedded within a password.
+Check for and block obvious passwords embedded within a password.
 For example, `SecretPassword` is not a good password!

-Use password/hash lists from [SecLists](https://github.com/danielmiessler/SecLists/tree/master/Passwords) or [Have I Been Pwned](https://haveibeenpwned.com/Passwords) to prevent users from using 'known bad' passwords.
+Use password and hash lists from [SecLists](https://github.com/danielmiessler/SecLists/tree/master/Passwords) or [Have I Been Pwned](https://haveibeenpwned.com/Passwords), to help prevent bad passwords.

 ### Distributing passwords to users